By Joyce Dall'Acqua Peterson

-Koch and Liu first met in student government, when they were both class presidents who enjoyed jazz — Liu, a lifelong musician, was in the school’s jazz band, and Esther Koch grew up with a jazz-enthusiast father.
+Koch and Liu first met in student government, when they were both class presidents who enjoyed jazz — Liu, a lifelong musician, was in the school’s orchestra and in a jazz band with his brother.

 Over the years Esther Koch and Liu stayed connected.
-“I reached out to him when my mom was diagnosed, and when he was actually conducting lymphoma research,” she recalls.
+“I reached out to him when my mother was diagnosed,” she recalls.
 “I worried that she wasn’t being treated adequately because she was older, and I thought it was ageism.
 But Ed, in his kind and compassionate way, made it clear to me that her treatment was appropriate given her age and condition.”

 Esther Koch has announced that she is making a donation to JAX to support the Trowbridge lab, “in memory of my mother, and in honor of my dear friend, Edison Liu.”

 Liu had started his scientific career studying the oncogenic drivers for different forms of leukemia.
 He was the first to describe an activated oncogene, ras, in a human preleukemic condition.
 Between 1991 and 1996, when he was on the faculty of the University of North Carolina at Chapel Hill, Liu was named an LLS Scholar, 30 years before Trowbridge.